Ash-pinky/Toy-store-website/README.md

 - Email: `admin1@gmail.com`
 - Password: `password1`

 > ⚠️ These are sample accounts intended for local testing only.
-Do not use real personal credentials in a public repo.

 ---